Mark-MDO47/UniRemote/README.md

 - Joystick or rotary encoder, buttons
 - BlueTooth keyboard

+## Expected Flow for V1.0
+**WAIT_QR**
+- alert OK for next QR
+- wait for QR
+  - if not "too soon", scan QR code into RAM
+  - check validity & if valid register peer and alert that have VALID_CMD

+**VALID_CMD**
+- alert wait for send
+- wait for SEND
+  - if receive another QR, alert that ignoring
+  - if receive CLEAR, clear cmd and go to WAITING
+  - if receive SEND, go to SENDING

+**SENDING**
+- alert that SENDING
+- send command, set timer for "too soon", go to WAIT_CALLBACK

+**WAIT_CALLBACK**
+- alert that WAIT_CALLBACK
+- wait for callback
+  - if timeout or bad, go to VALID_CMD
+  - if OK, go to WAIT_QR

 ## Licensing
 [Top](#uniremote-\--one-remote-to-rule-them-all "Top")<br>
 This repository has a LICENSE file for Apache 2.0.
 There may be code included that I have modified from other open sources (such as Arduino, Espressif, SparkFun, Seeed Studio, DFRobot, etc.).
 These other sources may possibly be licensed using a different license model.
 In such a case I will include some notation of this.
 Typically I will include verbatim the license in the included/modified source code, but alternatively there might be a LICENSE file in the source code area that points out exceptions to the Apache 2.0 license.